CVHEC’s Math and English Task Forces will resume meeting this fall in virtual sessions.

 • And Math alignment efforts including the Math Task Force and CV Math Bridge work.

-Dr. Kristin Clark, chancellor -emeritus of the West Hills Community College District participating as a former CVHEC board member, reinforced CVHEC’s uniqueness.
+Dr. Kristin Clark, chancellor-emerita of the West Hills Community College District participating as a former CVHEC board member, reinforced CVHEC’s uniqueness.
 She served on the board including as chair until her retirement from WHCCD last year.

 “The CVHEC Board of Directors is made up of CEOs.
 That’s powerful,” she said.
 “It means we have the ability to drive collective impact at the highest levels of our institutions.
 We are not duplicating anyone’s work.
 We are doing what no single institution can do alone.
 That’s why this board matters.”